Titanis: Texan and Californian discoveries

 A newer discovery of Titanis was described in 1995; an isolated pedal phalanx that had been recovered from a sand and gravel pit near Odem along the Nueces River in San Patricio County, Texas.
 This was the first description of Titanis fossils from outside Florida.
 The pit was largely disorganized, with fossils dating to the Early Pliocene and Late Pleistocene jumbled together.
 The description followed Brodkorb's erroneous Late Pleistocene age assessment.
 Later analyses of rare-earth elements within the fossil demonstrated that the Texan Titanis derived from Pliocene rocks of the Hemphillian stage, a period preceding the formation of the Isthmus of Panama.
 This would make it the oldest estimate of a Titanis fossil at 5 million years old, compared to the Floridan fossils which are around 2.2–1.8 million years old, and therefore from the Blancan age.

 In 1961, while fossil collecting, G. Davidson Woodward acquired several avian fossils from sediments in the Pliocene-aged (3.7 million year old) strata of the Olla Formation in Anza-Borrego Desert State Park, California, including a wing bone found in association with the premaxilla of a giant bird.
 The wing bone was referred to the teratorn Aiolornis at that time, an assessment backed by ornithologist Hildegarde Howard in 1972.
 This was supported by later studies, but a 2013 paper by paleontologist Robert Chandler and colleagues assigned the premaxilla to Titanis, the authors citing the bone's age and phorusrhacid features.
-The age of the Anza-Borrego premaxilla is estimated at 3.7 million years old, making it the oldest confirmed fossil of Titanis, though the Texan specimen may be older.
-The paper assigning the Anza-Borrego premaxilla suggested the locality was 3.5 to 3 million years old.
-On the other hand, another paper estimates the age of the Olla Formation equivalent to the late early to early late Blancan.
+The age of the Anza-Borrego premaxilla was estimated at 3.5-3 mya based off the original estimates from the paper describing the material.
+More detailed studies using magnetostratigraphy and tuff dating about the Olla Formation have indicated a middle-late Blancan age (4-2 mya) for the Olla Formation.
+The Hueso Formation and Olla Formation interfinger, showing the complex stratigraphy in Anza-Borrego.